 (c) Step away from the painting and drink coffee (if you’re a Mormon, you can drink Postum).
 But step away from the painting.

-Visit www.hunter-studio.com to learn more about Charlie Hunter and his art, and stay tuned to learn more about his upcoming art video workshop with Streamline Publishing!
+Visit www.hunter-studio.com to learn more about Charlie Hunter and his art, and click here to be notified about his upcoming art video workshop with Streamline Publishing!